RPS stands for Rock Paper Scissors, the classic game you would usually play against someone else using your hands.

 If you win against someone, you keep your wager and take their wager (minus tax).
 You can also draw in which case you each receive your wagers back.

 Although most RPS games are played from your usual game balance, bullet wagers have their own, separate balance for RPS which can be found at the bottom of the RPS screen.

 Here you can deposit and withdraw bullets.
 Any games played will come from this balance, with losses being deducted and winnings being added to the balance.

-Any deposits to your RPS balance count towards your Trade Limit for sending bullets.
-You can read more about Trade Limits here.
+Any deposits to your RPS balance, or withdrawals from your RPS balance, count towards your trade limit.
+You can read more about trade limits here.

 The statistics tab lets you view the recent global games, your recent games and also the profit/loss you've made by playing RPS.